akoinesjr/find_store/README.md

 You might need to use external APIs or services to get a working solution.
 That's fine.
 Also fine to make it work entirely offline.

-If you do add cool polish, of course that will count for something, but *by far the most important thing is delivering working software that solves the problem of finding the closest location of this store*  .
+If you do add cool polish or go above an beyond in some way, feel free, but *by far the most important thing is delivering working software that solves the problem of finding the closest location of this store*.

 I know which one is closest to my house, and the first thing I'll do is verify that it returns the address I expect.